By Kathee Mierzejewski

 Tips for Planting Potatoes in Straw

-To grow a potato plant in straw, you need to be sure the seed pieces and rows are spaced the same way they would be if you were to cultivate your potatoes the conventional way.
+To grow a potato plant in straw, be sure the seed pieces and rows are spaced the same way they would be if you were to cultivate your potatoes the conventional way.
 However, the seed pieces are only planted on the surface of the soil when planting potatoes in straw.

 After you plant the seed pieces, put loose straw over the pieces and between all the rows at least 4-6 inches deep.
 When the seed pieces start growing, your potato sprouts will emerge through the straw cover.
 You don’t have to cultivate the potatoes when growing potatoes in straw.
 Just pull out any weeds you run across if they appear.